ddub/consul-join-ec2-api/README.md

 To use;

-  docker run --rm -it ddub/show-ips-for-asg 'autoscale_group_name'
+  docker run --rm -it ddub/consul-join-ec2-api 'filter' 'by'